lfrestrepog/if-docs/docs/users/quick-start.md

 impact-engine --impl <path-to-your-impl>
 ```

 :tada:**Congratulations** :tada:!
 You have just used the Impact Framework to compute the energy consumed by an application!
 Next, you can experiment by adding more plugins to the pipeline, for example add `sci-o` to convert energy into `operational-carbon`.

 Your output data will be displayed in your console.
-You can also configure `impact-framework` to save yopur output data to another `yaml` file.
+You can also configure `impact-framework` to save your output data to another `yaml` file.
 To do this, add the `--ompl` flag and the path to save the file to:

 ```sh
 impact-engine --impl <path-to-your-impl> --ompl <save-path>